Dainty Sulphur - Nathalis iole - Ova & Larvae

 Pupa

 7 days - One pupa was formed on a flower stem and one on a calyx.
-I put recycled brown paper towel strips on some flowers and some of the larvae used them as the surface to form pupae.
+I put recycled brown paper towel strips on some flowers.
+Some of the larvae used the paper as the surface to form pupae.
 The pupae were kept in 24x7 light.
 I did not mist these daily because Jack Harry told me that members of the sub-family Coliadinae preferred a somewhat dry environment in the lab.

 Fetid Marigold/Five-needle Prickly-leaf - Thymophylla/Dyssodia pentachaeta